soapbox-pub/rebased/docs/API/admin_api.md

 - Params: none
 - Response:
   - On failure:
-    - 400 Bad Request `"To use this endpoint you need to enable dynamic configuration."`
+    - 400 Bad Request `"To use this endpoint you need to enable configuration from database."`
-    - 400 Bad Request `"To use dynamic configuration migrate your settings to database."`
+    - 400 Bad Request `"To use configuration from database migrate your settings to database."`

 ```json
 {